 - When the situation normalises, students must apply for a Visa with validity as long as the course duration, including the internship and part-time job duration.

 - To work part-time in the country, students must apply for a temporary work permit with the Canadian authorities.
-The universities ensure that part-time work does not hamper with the course progression.
+The universities ensure that part-time work does not hamper the course progression.

 - The students must have proof of adequate funding that is required to pay for the tuition fee, as well as cover sustenance costs.